 Hot Fudge

-Last weekend, Mr. 1840 Farm asked if we had any hot fudge in the pantry.
-He was dreaming of a hot fudge sundae for dessert on a hot summer day.
-I try to keep our pantry well stocked with our favorite ingredients and our nut allergy safe treats, so I walked in to see if there was a jar of hot fudge on the shelf.
+I try to keep our pantry well stocked with our favorite ingredients and treats.
+A few weeks ago, I walked to the pantry to see if there was a jar of hot fudge on the shelf.
 Sadly, there wasn’t a jar of hot fudge anywhere to be found.

 Luckily, I had made homemade plenty of homemade hot fudge before.
 I knew that a batch would come together quickly.
 Even better, I knew that I had all of the ingredients on hand and plenty of vanilla ice cream waiting in the freezer to make sundaes for everyone.